pdjr-build/firmware-factory/modules/winint/hardware/1.0/README.md

 <img align="right" width="400" src="schematic.svg">
 </a>

-The module circuit is based on a
+This design is based on a
 [Teensy 3.2](https://www.pjrc.com/store/teensy32.html)
 MCU.

-Module power at a regulated 5VDC is supplied by an isolated DC-DC converter supplied by the host NMEA 2000 bus S & C lines.
+Module power at 5VDC is supplied by an isolated DC-DC converter fed directly by the NMEA 2000 bus S & C lines through a 500mA self-resetting fuse.
-The NMEA power tap is fused at 500mA and has a nominal draw of 100mA or 1LEN (in NMEA parlance).
+The module has a nominal draw of 100mA or, in NMEA parlance, 1LEN.

 The module data interface is implemented using a high-speed CAN transceiver.
-The CAN H and L signals are conditioned through simple RC input filtering.
+CAN H and L signals are conditioned through simple RC input filtering.
 A switch allows the installer to select whether or not to connect the host bus screen to the module ground plane.

-Six optically isolated sensor input channels will accept signals at either 12VDC or 24VDC.
+Six optically isolated sensor input channels accept signals at either 12VDC or 24VDC.

 Two zero-volt SPDT relay output channels are provided for the connection of UP and DOWN actuators.
-The CO, NO and NC contacts of each relay are available to the installer.
-The NO ccircuit on each relay is snubber protected making it suitable for driving inductive loads.
+The CO, NO and NC contacts of each relay are available to the installer and the NO circuit on each relay is snubber protected making it suitable for driving inductive loads.

-The module is configured through DIP switch setting and a range of LED outputs offer status information.
+The module is configured through DIP switch settings and a range of LED outputs offer status information.

 ## Physical design